Engineering, Design and Society

 The Bachelor of Science in Design Engineering is a flexible, interdisciplinary program of study combining:

-2. An integrated educational experience spanning engineering, design, innovation, social sciences, and the humanities and
+2. An integrated educational experience spanning engineering, design, innovation, social sciences, and the humanities

 Program Educational Outcomes